basham/swit-workshop-writing/slides.md

 Respects time, anticipates needs

->
+> **Utility service:** Would you like to set up auto-payment?
+We will email you a week before the monthly bill is due, so you have time to contact us about it before you are charged.

 Notes:
 Writing that is polite respects the user's time and anticipates needs.
-For example,
+For example, a prompt from a utility service could encourage the user to set up auto bill payment.
+It could say: "Would you like to set up auto-payment?
+We will email you a week before the monthly bill is due, so you have time to contact us about it before you are charged."

 ## (Not polite)

-Wastes time, rude
+Wastes time, imposes, rude

 > **Popup:** Spin this wheel to win!
 >
 > **Person:** I'm just trying to read this article!
 I can't find the close button!

 Notes:
-Writing that is not polite wastes time or is rude.
+Writing that is not polite wastes time, imposes, or is rude.
 For example, a person is reading is article and a popup automatically appears, saying "Spin this wheel to win!"
 Then to make it worse, the close button is tiny and hard to see.